Town History:

 Santo Tomas

-Lubao is proud to have reared many Lubenians who excelled in government service.
-To name a few in addition to the "Poor Boy From Lubao" lovingly called Cong Dadong, are:
+Lubao is proud to have reared many Lubenians who excelled in government service and/or in their respective professions and undertakings.
+To name a few, in addition to the "Poor Boy From Lubao" lovingly called Cong Dadong, are:

 Rogelio de la Rosa